 To be clear, “listening” doesn’t mean making the classes ridiculously easy.
-Listening means knowing what student needs are and taking some sort of action on them, be it simply reporting back to the department that the course is universally overwhelming, or referring struggling students to the tutoring center as early in the semester as possible, or conducting more activities that reach kinesthetic learners, or clarifying assignment instructions.
+Listening means knowing what student needs are and taking some sort of action on that, be it simply reporting back to the department that the course is universally overwhelming, or referring struggling students to the tutoring center as early in the semester as possible, or conducting more activities that reach kinesthetic learners, or clarifying assignment instructions.

 Examples of Desired End Products

 I’ve noticed that a lot of language instruction, not just ESOL but also my own experience with Russian, is very bottom-up.

 The idea with bottom-up instruction is that the pieces of language (nouns, prepositions, grammatical patterns) are learned and then assembled.
 It’s a bit like building a book shelf: acquire your boards, cut them to size, pre-drill holes for the screws you’ve gathered, and then all of those pieces get put together into a book shelf.
 (You can tell I’m not much of a woodworker, eh?)

 But the thing is, you know what a bookshelf is, and that knowledge is top-down.
 You know what it looks like, what it does, and have some idea that if the shelves are not parallel to the floor or strongly supported, there are going to be major functional issues.
 You’ve used bookshelves before – you’re just building another iteration.

 The students are bridging themselves to the assigned material, and top-down support helps them see what they’re aiming for.